plone/plone.restapi/docs/source/transactions.md

 # Transactions

 The `@transactions` endpoint exposes transactions that have been made through the Plone website.
-Each change through the plone website is listed.
+Each change through the Plone website is listed.
 It also allows to revert transactions so that the Plone website can be reverted to a previous state.